kilometersperhour/Dollo/README.md

 8) Hope people stop asking "what if you could 3D print a 3D printer" because of course you can and it's not that unique of an idea

 # Part count and list for smallest viable Dollo, with around 21x21x12cm print volume.
-Smaller frame can be built, but the z-axis parts aren't tested in any way with that kind of setup
+Smaller frame can be built, but the z-axis parts aren't tested in any way with that kind of setup.
+All parts to assemble the printer (on Jan 1, 2019) were in NEW_long_ties

 * 25 -- extention.stl
 * 4 -- extention_90_bend.stl (or extention_90_bend_extra_stiff.stl)